amythical/ffmpeg-libav-book/FFMPEG Libav Book.md

 The same trim.c changes the container to a mp4 container because we have specified the output with a mp4 container
 ```
+// output container is mp4
+char *outputFilePath="out.mp4";
+and
+avformat_alloc_output_context2(&avOutputFormatContext, NULL, NULL, outputFilePath);
 ```

-### Video duration is shorter than trim duration
+### Problem - Video duration is shorter than trim duration
-Most of the code is similar to trim.c above but I encountered an issue when working with certain files where the trimmed file was shorted than expected, example trimmed 9 seconds but final file was about 7 seconds.
+On running this on one of the mov files with audio and video streams,  I encountered an issue where the trimmed file was shorted than expected video duration, example trimmed 1-9 seconds but final file was about 7 seconds.

 Lets debug this
 * We see that trim.c breaks the packet reading while loop based on the stream index of the packet.